andriandreo/labExcelForms/README.md

 ## Installation:

-Just download the latest version and import the .bas module into your Excel .xlms file within the Microsoft Visual Basic Developer tool.
+Just download the latest version and import the .bas modules into your Excel .xlms file within the Microsoft Visual Basic Developer tool.